Perkedel/Lah-Mboh/docs/Tutorial/ID24_DoomEdNums.md

 | Heatwave Generator  |            -28620 | 9034  |  36916 |
 | Incinerator                |     -28619 | 9035  |  36917 |

+> [!TIP]
+> some Things without DoomEdNums does not mean does not exist.
+It's just has no editor number (like other some DoomEdNumless built-in Things), since they are e.g. a particle what aren't meant to be placed as a init spawn in a map.

 ## Extras

 - [Obsidian Plauge's ID24 Decorate](https://www.doomworld.com/forum/topic/147764-actors-id24-to-gzdoom-port/).
 Mapper's resource PWAD & Gameplay PWAD to add ID24 monster.
 Just load the id24res.wad alongside it.